thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

     templateResolver.setEncoding("UTF-8");
     ```

- * Default template mode, and patterns for defining other modes for specific
-   templates:
+ * Template mode to be used:

     ```java
-    // Default is TemplateMode.XHTML
+    // Default is HTML
-    templateResolver.setTemplateMode("HTML5");
-    templateResolver.getXhtmlTemplateModePatternSpec().addPattern("*.xhtml");
+    templateResolver.setTemplateMode("XML");
     ```

  * Default mode for template cache, and patterns for defining whether specific